rsksmart/rif-relay/Readme.md

 To check that the node running, see section on Using the JAR file

-Now, you have successfully setup a Rootstock node using the docker image.
+Now, you have successfully setup a Rootstock node using the docker image

-For other configuration, visit [RIF Relay on the Devportal](https://dev.rootstock.io/guides/rif-relay/)
+For More information on the configuration, visit [RIF Relay on the Devportal](https://dev.rootstock.io/rsk/node/install/)

 ## Testing